Jodi Hildebrandt: Depiction in media

-Hildebrandt was portrayed by Heather Locklear in the Lifetime film Mormon Mom Gone Wrong: The Ruby Franke Story.
+Heather Locklear portrays Hildebrandt in the Lifetime film Mormon Mom Gone Wrong: The Ruby Franke Story.

-Her case was also featured in the true crime television series The Curious Case Of..., which explores high-profile criminal cases and controversial figures.
-The episode examines Hildebrandt’s career as a self-help counselor, the allegations of abuse, and the legal proceedings that followed.
+Hildebrandt is also featured in the true crime television series The Curious Case Of..., which explores high-profile criminal cases and controversial figures.
+The episode examines her career as a self-help counselor, the allegations of abuse, and the legal proceedings that followed.

-In September 2025, the Investigation Discovery documentary series Ruby & Jodi: A Cult of Sin and Influence explored the relationship between Ruby Franke and Hildebrandt.
+The 2025 Investigation Discovery/HBO Max documentary series Ruby & Jodi: A Cult of Sin and Influence explores the relationship between Franke and Hildebrandt.
+In December 2025, Netflix released a documentary, Evil Influencer: The Jodi Hildebrandt Story, about Hildebrandt and Franke.